Supreme Court Authorizes Execution of Only Native American on Federal Death Row

 The Bureau of Prisons also found that Mitchell had a low risk of recidivism, his attorneys noted, stressing the inmate’s remorse over the crimes he committed.

-“Despite the Navajo Nation’s opposition to the death penalty generally, and to its imposition for Mitchell specifically, DOJ exploited a legal loophole and capitally prosecuted Mitchell for the general applicability crime of carjacking resulting in death,” the complaint states.
+“Despite the Navajo Nation’s opposition to the death penalty generally, and to its imposition for Mitchell specifically, DOJ exploited a legal loophole and capitally prosecuted Mitchell for the general applicability crime of carjacking resulting in death,” they wrote in Tuesday’s complaint.

 Also on Tuesday, the D.C.
 Circuit refused to block what will be this week’s second federal execution.